-Call for Speakers: Deep Learning World Virtual Livestream 2021
+Call for Speakers: Deep Learning World Las Vegas 2023

 DLW is the premier conference covering the commercial deployment of deep learning.
 The event delivers case studies, keynote addresses from the preeminent top names, comprehensive coverage of deep learning application areas across industries, and actionable guidance for hands-on practitioners.
-Note, due to the difficulty in predicting the course of the covid 19 pandemic and in light of travel restrictions in place in many companies the event will be virtual, livestreamed.
-We’ll be spreading the core conference over five half days rather than the traditional two full days.
-Sessions will take place between 8:00am and 1:00pm Pacific Time, Monday – Friday, May 24-28.
+Conference sessions will take place Tuesday – Wednesday, June 20-21.

 Deploying today’s state-of-the-art.
 DLW’s mission is to foster breakthroughs in the value-driven operationalization of established deep learning methods.
 The event achieves this by focusing more on industry applications than on R&D or academic advancement.
 Commercial projects do have much in common with many research projects — but the difference is, commercial projects are executed in order to solve specific, current industrial problems, and the models have been veritably used to that end by way of their operational deployment.

 World class instruction.
 Training workshop options and select conference sessions at DLW cover the principles behind deep learning and its commercial deployment.

 Part of Machine Learning Week, DLW 2023 — June 18-22 — will be held simultaneously alongside the Predictive Analytics World events PAW Business, PAW Financial, PAW Industry 4.0, PAW Healthcare and PAW Climate.
 Speakers will receive complimentary registration to access all DLW and PAW sessions, and regular attendees will be provided access to cross-registration options.